Welcome to the new KidsHealth website! See what is new.

 • poor weight gain

-If you are worried about any of these signs please contact your doctor.
+If you are worried about any of these signs, see a health professional.
 They will discuss with you whether your baby needs any tests or treatments.

 References